August 22, 2013

 But none of the serial numbers were L534858, the digits stamped on the barrel of a Bushmaster XM15-E2S purchased three years before.
-That sale had been completely above board — although apparently, even if it hadn’t been, there was a decent chance it would have gone through anyway.
+That sale had been completely above board — and apparently, even if it hadn’t been, there was a decent chance it would have gone through anyway.

 A father from Dunblane came down Church Hill Road in a rented car, passing before the stone facade of Trinity Church.
 He was going to visit some families in town.
 They were strangers — and yet, this man from across the Atlantic was one of the most qualified on earth to comprehend just what they were going through.

 When he first got the news of Sandy Hook, he was in a grocery store parking lot in Scotland, with the radio on in his car.
 The bulletin came in: America.
 An elementary school.
 A gunman.
 He turned it off.
 He had decided to retire from gun reform advocacy just the year before, and immediately knew this one was bad.
 But eventually, despite his best efforts, he heard what happened in Newtown.
 “I had this immediate fellow feeling with the people who were suffering.”